thewtex/thesis/abbreviations.rst

 ECA
   *External Carotid Artery*.
 Branches off CCA to supply the face.

+FLAIR
+  *Fluid-Attenuated Inversion Recovery*.
+MRI pulse sequence designed to suppress signal from fluid such as cerebrospinal fluid.

 ICA
   *Internal Carotid Artery*.
 Branches off CCA to supply the brain.